-The view presented here describes a culturally transmitted mental toolkit that has been developed in the fashion of a slow and long-term historic discourse carried out by humankind.
+The view presented here describes a culturally transmitted physical and mental toolkit that has been developed in the fashion of a slow and long-term historic discourse carried out by humankind.
 Each stage had the benefit of being familiar with the physical and mental toolkit that had been developed before.
 Under circumstances of abundance small egalitarian communities could easily roam the planet without excessively putting and holding down neither nature nor fellow human beings.
-However, as soon as abundance was getting limited, formerly insignificant experiments with the practice of putting down, pre-adaptations so to speak, were developed into a wholesale new way of life.
+However, as soon as abundance was getting limited, formerly insignificant experiments with the practice of putting down - pre-adaptations - were developed into a wholesale new way of life.
 This new way of life was agriculture and hierarchical societies, in other words, an attempt to intensify recourses, not only by holding down and domesticating nature and animals, but also fellow human beings.
 This practice was invented in many parts of the globe, at different stages in human history, the first emerging in what is today Turkey around 10,000 years ago.
-Around 250 years ago another deep transition incepted, again building on the formerly available physical and mental toolkit, however, this time rejecting as illicit overuse the application of certain tools.
-Instead old material, such as egalitarian ideals that lay somewhat dormant, was "dug out."
-Human rights reject the use of the tool of putting down human dignity altogether, and they wish to limit the exploitation of nature.
-This transition has not yet permeated the entire globe, neither as vision nor as practice; however, the ideals are seeping in everywhere.
+Around 250 years ago another deep transition incepted, again building on the formerly available physical and mental toolkit, however, this time rejecting the application of certain tools as illicit overuse.
+Instead, "old" ideas, such as egalitarian ideals, that lay somewhat dormant, are being "dug out."
+Human rights advocates reject the application of the tool of putting down on humans, and they also wish to limit the exploitation of nature.
+This latest transition has not yet permeated the entire globe, neither as vision nor as practice; however, the new ideals are seeping in everywhere.